asmodeus812/elearning/cracking-coding-interview/3-technical-questions.md

 7. Test - go through your code and test it, if you have to do any changes to adjust the logic go back to step 3

-Important to note that, one might be better off trying to approximate or try to solve the issue as a real world example, instead of